 By complying with your jurisdiction's sanctuary laws or policies, you and your subordinates appear to be engaging in facially criminal actions and potentially subjecting anyone implementing those policies to punishment.
 This is because anyone who "conceals, harbors, or shields from detection" "an alien [who] has come to, entered, or remains in the United States in violation of law," or who attempts to do so, is committing a federal crime if that person knew or acted "in reckless disregard of the" alien's unlawful presence or entrance in the United States.
-16 Similarly, it is a crime if an individual "encourages or induces an alien to come to, enter, or reside in the United States, knowing or in reckless disregard of the fact that such coming to, entry, law enforcement to arrest unlawfully present aliens who have been previously removed and convicted of a felony); id. § 1103(a)(10) (empowering DHS to authorize state and local law enforcement officers, when an "actual or imminent mass influx of aliens . . . presents urgent circumstances requiring an immediate Federal response," to perform functions of federal immigration officers); and id. § 1357(g) (allowing DHS to enter into written agreements with State or local governments to assist in "investigation, apprehension, or detention of aliens in the United States" and also specifically allowing such cooperation even without written agreements).
+Similarly, it is a crime if an individual "encourages or induces an alien to come to, enter, or reside in the United States, knowing or in reckless disregard of the fact that such coming to, entry, or residence is or will be in violation of law."
+It is also a crime to aid and abet the above violations or to engage in conspiracy to commit them.
+The penalty for any of the above crimes is five years' imprisonment per alien involved.

-13 8 U.S.C. § 1373(a) (emphasis added).
+12 8 U.S.C. § 1373(a) (emphasis added).

-14 Arizona, 567 U.S. 399.
+13 Arizona, 567 U.S. 399.

-15 U.S. CONST. art.
+14 U.S. CONST. art.
 VI, cl.
 2.